 Cosdon triple stone row on Dartmoor

 Eleven triple stone rows are currently known in Great Britain.
 They all include three separate, roughly parallel lines of stones.
 Compared with other types of row the amount of variety in form is much less although this may in part be explained by the relatively small number of examples.
-This said, however it is probably significant that all of the rows include small and medium sized stones, all are greater than 20m long and nine have no cairn at their upper or lower ends.
-The typical triple row is therefore more than 20m long, includes no or few large stones and has no direct funerary associations.
-Their distribution is very much focussed on SW Britain with isolated examples in Sutherland and Shetland.
+There are no short triple stone rows, all of the rows include small and medium sized stones, with four having a few large stones whilst 10 have no cairn at their upper or lower ends.
+The typical triple row is therefore more than 20m long, includes no or very few large stones and has no direct funerary associations.
+Their distribution is very much focussed on SW Britain.

 Distribution of triple rows.

 The reason why a third line of stones was added is not clear.
 We cannot be sure if these rows started off as single rows that were initially “upgraded” to double before finally being “enhanced” with a third row or whether they were designed and built with three rows from the outset.
 A third row has the effect of providing two separate way-marked routes.
 It is tempting to see one of the routes being established for movement up the alignment and the other for travel downward, however there is absolutely no evidence to support this contention beyond the fact that this is how we do things today.
 Most of our roads are single carriageway but there are also many lengths of dual carriageway.
 Both types of road carry out the same basic function and therefore there are no logical grounds for doubting that single, double and triple rows were any different.
 The different forms would have reflected the needs of their builders and the considerably variety in form is likely to reflect this.

 Looking north along the Challacombe Down triple stone row.